AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install cloud-init.md

     bash ./cloud-init-*/tools/deploy.sh centos "$issue_major"
     ```

--   Red Hat Enterprise Linux 6/7
+-   Red Hat Enterprise Linux 6 and Red Hat Enterprise Linux 7

     ```
     # Check whether the python3-pip dependency library is installed.
 If not, install it.